DougHamil/DragonbornSpeaksNaturally/README.md

 ### How the Auto installation works

-The installation will execute when you build the project `INSTALL` or use `Build Solution`.
+The installation will be triggered each time you build `dsn_plugin_xx`.
+You can also trigger it manually via building `INSTALL` project.
-Building only `dsn_plugin_xx` cannot trigger the auto installation.

 ### Directory structure of dsn_plugin
 name          | description